nimisha-official/Web_Search_Agent/README.md

 # 🤖 Smart Web Answer Agent

-An intelligent web agent built using Streamlit, LangChain, and Groq's LLM to answer user questions using real-time web search and summarization.
+This project is a Streamlit-based intelligent web agent that uses Google Search + Web Scraping + Groq LLM to answer user queries in real time, with proper source citations.

 ---